 In terms of vocal commands, the Kinect will recognise TV noise, but if there's background chatter, it will start to struggle to hear what's being said.
 For British readers, it's also worth pointing out that, initially at least, anything other than received pronunciation may prove incomprehensible to the software.

 Commands are hugely varied.
 Saying "Xbox" is the prompt for Kinect to begin listening for a command, after which you can switch the console on and off, navigate menus, activate and Snap apps or control individual functions of programs, such as controlling media players.
 It's also strict on what needs to be said to perform any of these functions.
 You "go to" games rather than "play them", for example, and must say "Xbox on", but "Xbox turn off".

 I wouldn't holding out much hope for Microsoft instituting a more accommodating list, but if you learn the existing one well enough (the console has an exhaustive tutorial page) it becomes a truly useful feature, alongside the added extras of having a built-in mic for online play, a camera for streaming and access to some of the stranger games coming to the console in future.

-You can't accuse the interface of being sluggish, however.
+You can't accuse the interface of being sluggish, either.
 The console turns on extremely quickly, because it rarely fully turns off, rather going into standby mode, allowing for background downloads and multitasking to continue.
 Loading times are a question of your own internet connection speed, even when switching between whole apps.
 On this aspect, the Xbox One's performance can hardly be faulted.